Shape-dependence of electrophoretic mobility: an AI-assisted derivation: Mathematical derivation

 This finite limit arises from the $P_1$ harmonic of $\Phi_1$ (the $(a/r)^2\cos\theta$ term with coefficient $3/10$ in (\ref{eq:Phi1_sol})), which is the only mode that survives the angular projection onto Henry's integrand.
 The $P_3$ component of $\Phi_1$ is orthogonal to $\cos\theta$ and does not contribute.

 The shape correction coefficient in the assembly formula (\ref{eq:sigma2_assembly}) is therefore

-The $\Phi_1$ and drag contributions cancel exactly, and the numerical evaluation confirms that the $\psi_1 + \bhat{u}_1$ remainder also vanishes, giving $\sigma_2 \to 0$.
+Here the first term denotes the $\psi_1 + \bhat{u}_1$ contribution: although the two integrals are each individually $\Order{\kap a}$, their growths cancel to leave an $\Order{1}$ quantity, and numerical evaluation shows that this remainder itself vanishes in the limit.
+We therefore write it explicitly as zero rather than as an $\Order{1}$ residual to avoid any ambiguity.
+The $\Phi_1$ and drag contributions cancel exactly, so that $\sigma_2 \to 0$.
 The volume-integral formulation therefore recovers the Morrison--Teubner result $\sigma_n \to 0$ as $\kap a \to \infty$ in a self-consistent manner.
 Physically, in the thin-double-layer limit the slip velocity $\mathbf{v}_s = -(\eps_f\zeta/\mu)\bE_t|_{r_s}$ is shape-independent and drives $\bU = (\eps_f\zeta/\mu)\bE_\infty$ regardless of particle geometry \citep{morrison1970, teubner1982}.
 The cancellation in (\ref{eq:sigma2_largeKa}) is the perturbative expression of this theorem.

+It is worth clarifying in what sense the $\kap a \to \infty$ behaviour is controlled, since the $\Order{\eps}$ expansion is well-ordered only when $\eps\kap a \ll 1$ (\S\,\ref{sec:psi1}).
+For fixed $\eps$ the series is asymptotic in $\kap a$ up to $\kap a \sim \Order{1/\eps}$, so the correction is quantitatively reliable at $\kap a = \Order{1}$, where it is also largest.
+The vanishing $\sigma_2 \to 0$ is not an artefact of subtracting two large integrals: it is fixed by the exact Morrison--Teubner theorem, which guarantees shape independence at vanishing double-layer thickness for \emph{any} geometry.
+The cancellation we observe, the analytic offset of $\mathcal{I}^{(\Phi_1)}$ against the drag together with the vanishing $\psi_1 + \bhat{u}_1$ remainder, is simply the $\Order{\eps}$ manifestation of that theorem; the charge redistribution and the modified hydrodynamic response are physically locked together in the thin-layer limit, so their $\Order{\kap a}$ growths must cancel.
+The limit is thus controlled in the iterated sense $\eps \to 0$ then $\kap a \to \infty$, and the agreement with \citet{yoon1989} across the full range of $\kap a$ (\S\,\ref{sec:yk_numerical}) confirms that this behaviour persists well beyond the naive bound $\eps\kap a \ll 1$.